Generalising Holographic Superconductors: Building a holographic superconductor

 together with mixtures of these configurations.
-Meanwhile, descriptions of higher geometrical complexities (e.g. f-wave with $\ell = 3$) are still lacking.\\ Though Eq.\,(\ref{eq:general_matter_Lagrangian}) provides a convenient framework for the study of holographic superconductors in all generality, there are two unsettling aspects of such an action that should be pointed out.
-Their discussion will be postponed to subsequent sections, but a quick overview of these issues should be of use at this stage already: \begin{enumerate} \item The kinetic part of the minimal Lagrangian in Eq.\,(\ref{eq:general_matter_Lagrangian}) is not Lorentz-invariant and does not describe by itself the correct number of propagating degrees of freedom. \item In curved spacetimes, Eq.\,(\ref{eq:general_matter_Lagrangian}) deviates for $\ell \ge 1$ from known actions for the regarding higher-spin fields because it does not account for curvature corrections.
-This issue will be explained thoroughly in Sec.\,\ref{sec:HigherSpinFields}, where corrected models are presented.\\ \end{enumerate} As a result, the theory defined just by the Lagrangian in Eq.~(\ref{eq:general_matter_Lagrangian}), ought to be distinguished from a full higher-dimensional theory that does not suffer from the mentioned problems, for which both $\mathcal{L}_m$ and $\mathcal{L}_a$ terms in Eq.~(\ref{eq:action_general}) are considered.
-The latter kind of theories will thus from now on be referred to as the \emph{``physical''} ones, whereas the theory that is defined by Eq.\,(\ref{eq:general_matter_Lagrangian}) will receive the label of \emph{``naïve''}.
+Meanwhile, descriptions of higher geometrical complexities (e.g. f-wave with $\ell = 3$) are still lacking.
+However, also for higher spins $\ell$ the corresponding fields can be described by a rank-$\ell$ tensor with appropriate constraints as we will discuss in Sec~\ref{sec:HigherSpinFields}.\\ Though Eq.\,(\ref{eq:general_matter_Lagrangian}) provides a convenient framework for the study of holographic superconductors in all generality, there are two unsettling aspects of such an action that should be pointed out.
+Their discussion will be postponed to subsequent sections, but a quick overview of these issues should be of use at this stage already: \begin{enumerate} \item The kinetic part of the minimal Lagrangian in Eq.\,(\ref{eq:general_matter_Lagrangian}) contains not only the physical degrees of freedom but additional unphysical ones that should be removed from the theory for consistency.
+This is to say, the Lagrangian does not describe by itself the correct number of propagating degrees of freedom. \item In curved spacetimes, Eq.\,(\ref{eq:general_matter_Lagrangian}) deviates for $\ell \ge 1$ from known actions for the regarding higher-spin fields because it does not account for curvature corrections.
+This issue will be explained thoroughly in Sec.\,\ref{sec:HigherSpinFields}, where corrected models are presented.\\ \end{enumerate} As a result, the theory defined just by the Lagrangian in Eq.~(\ref{eq:general_matter_Lagrangian}) ought to be distinguished from a full higher-dimensional theory that does not suffer from the mentioned problems, for which both $\mathcal{L}_m$ and $\mathcal{L}_a$ terms in Eq.~(\ref{eq:action_general}) are considered.
+The latter kind of theories will thus from now on be referred to as the \emph{``physical''} ones, whereas the theory that is defined by Eq.\,(\ref{eq:general_matter_Lagrangian}) and bears the mentioned inconsistencies will receive the label of \emph{``naïve''}.
 Note, though, that physicality here refers to the higher-dimensional theory we build as a hologram of the {\it real} superconductor system, the target theory.
-The lack of some features in this higher-dimensional space do not imply an inherent flaw in the target theory, the actual system we want to describe. \\ Nevertheless, two questions immediately arise from this distinction: \begin{enumerate} \item Of what use is the \emph{na\"{i}ve} theory, then, if it does not comply with its consistency conditions? \item Is there a feasible way to restore physicality? \end{enumerate} In Secs.\,{\ref{sec:HigherSpinFields} and \ref{sec:comparison_naive_physical} it will be shown, for some known examples, that the equations of motion (EOM's) for \emph{physical} theories eventually contain no additional qualitatively relevant contributions when compared to those obtained by using the \emph{na\"{i}ve} action.
-Therefore, an answer can be advanced for the first of these questions: it is expected that the naïve model be reliable at the phenomenological level even if there are inconsistencies from the point of view of the gravity theory.
-Thus, a study of the formation of the condensate by means of the naïve EOM's is justified, and will be carried out in Sec.\,\ref{sec:condensate_analytic_calculations}.\\ The second question is of a rather more technical nature, but as it will be explained in Sec.\,\ref{sec:constraint_equations}, the non-physicalities in Eq.\,(\ref{eq:general_matter_Lagrangian}) can be erased as long as the EOM's that are produced by said action are accompanied by appropriate constraints over the fields.
-However, while these constraints are easy to grasp in some limits ---e.g. by anti-symmetrising the kinetic term for $\ell =1$ and fixing $B_{\mu\nu}$ to be Lorentz-symmetric, transversal and traceless for $\ell =2$ in the free limit--- the general case for higher-spin and interacting fields is more involved and not iteratively generalisable.
-The correct formulation of such constraints is in fact an open problem in the field \cite{Buchbinder:1999ar}, for which solutions may only exist in a limited number of background metrics.
-Nevertheless, the issue is worthy of consideration and will be tackled to some extent in section~\ref{sec:HigherSpinFields}.
+The lack of some features in this higher-dimensional space do not imply an inherent flaw in the target theory, the actual system we want to describe. \\ Nevertheless, two questions immediately arise from this distinction: \begin{enumerate} \item Of what use is the \emph{na\"{i}ve} theory, then, if it does not comply with its consistency conditions? \item Is there a feasible way to restore physicality? \end{enumerate} In Sec.\,{\ref{sec:HigherSpinFields}} the equations of motion (EOM's) for $\ell =0, 1$ and 2 for the \emph{na\"{i}ve} theory will be given explicitly and the inconsistencies in the gravity theory are discussed.
+Then, it will be shown that the EOM's for some known \emph{physical} theories eventually contain no additional qualitatively relevant contributions when compared to those obtained by using the \emph{na\"{i}ve} action.